Bringing together design thinking, human rights expertise and hard work to solve the world's most complex social problems.

 Partnering with law school clinics

 We collaborate with some of the top law schools in the country to research and develop new litigation strategies, find vulnerabilities in supply chains, and engage the next generation of lawyers in human rights and corporate accountability work.
+Are you a clinic administrator or a law student?
+Contact us here to partner with us today.

 Tackling Child trafficking in west africa